trinteen/rebrickable-bricklist-pdf/README.md

 # rebrickable-bricklist-pdf

-NodeJS script generate PDF file with bricklist from website rebrickable.com with log-in user
+NodeJS script generate PDF file with bricklist from website rebrickable.com

-title in pdf set: "node rebrickable-bricklist-pdf.js [title]"

-get lego manual: "node rebrickable-bricklist-pdf.js <--LEGO SET ID-->"
+title in pdf set: "node rebrickable-bricklist-pdf.js [title]" get lego manual: "node rebrickable-bricklist-pdf.js <--LEGO SET ID-->"

 For more number use for loop script BATCH (windows) or Shell script (Linux).

 Windows (BATCH):
 > @echo off
 >
 > chcp 65001
 >
 > for /f "tokens=*" %%a in (numbers.txt) do (
 >
->   echo %%a
->
->   node rebrickable-bricklist-pdf "%%a"
+>   node rebrickable-bricklist-pdf %%a
 >
 > )